YugoslavComrade/install-chromium-KDE/README.md

 chromium --no-sandbox
 ````````
 **❗ required for it to work. do not close the console, if you do chromium will also close.**

+✅ gj you installed chromium. send me a req on discord if y have any questions.